alessandroredrouge/Solar-Leads/README.md

-# Solar D2D Lead Generation MVP
+# Solar D2D Lead Generation Tracker MVP

 This is an MVP for a software designed to improve door-to-door (D2D) lead generation for solar sales teams.
 It helps canvassers collect data, optimize routes, and analyze performance.